6 Tricks to Make Dog Diapers More Functional

 4. Try Boy's Briefs or Infant Onesies

 Some pets just never get used to wearing diapers.
-No matter how great the fit, they just don’t take to them and do a great job of schooching out of them.
+No matter how great the fit, they just don’t take to them and will try to slip out of them.
 In these cases, boy’s briefs or baby onesies can be a great solution.
+These cover ups can be a great way how to keep diapers on female dogs or male dogs.

 Measure your dog’s waist and then buy one size smaller boy’s underwear.
+Ensure the underwear is a stretchy, comfortable elastic.
 There will be an already cut out hole for the tail and you can use it with a pad or just over the diaper to secure it.
 You can also use an infant onesie over the diaper to secure it in place.
+This is one DIY tip for how to keep a diaper on a dog that tends to be pretty effective.

+There are so many uses for dog diapers and belly bands.
+Although it can seem that learning how to put a diaper on a dog and how to keep a diaper on a dog is a challenge, it will benefit you and your furbaby to find the best fit.
 Having a dog in heat or who suffers from incontinence can be a challenge.
-But dog diapers can help keep you sane and your house clean.
+In fact, many issues that require dog diapers are.
+But, dog diapers can help keep you sane and your house clean.
 Check out our selection of washable dog diapers and dog belly bands.
 We have sizes that fit the smallest and biggest dogs, and also offer a variety of colors to choose from.